-India's Wipro to buy US cloud services company Appirio for $500 million
+India's Wipro to buy U.S. cloud services company Appirio for $500 million

-MUMBAI Wipro Ltd (WIPR.NS), India's third-biggest software services exporter, said on Thursday it had agreed to buy U.S.-based cloud services company Appirio for $500 million.
+MUMBAI (Reuters) - Wipro Ltd (WIPR.NS), India's third-biggest software services exporter, said on Thursday it had agreed to buy U.S.-based cloud services company Appirio for $500 million.

 Appirio has 1,250 employees worldwide, with offices in cities including London and Tokyo.